Oluwatodimu/api-security-hackathon/readme.md

 related CORS errors from in the testing process.

-I also took some pointers from the 10 rest commandments posted ealier.
+I also took some pointers from the 10 rest commandments posted earlier this week.